 Remember, spending money on advertising is an expense, but spending on Search Engine Optimization is an investment, which yields as regular search traffic to your website, and so the regular potential customers.

-You may not be in position to do Search Engine Optimization yourself, and the best idea is to get it done by an individual expert or an agency, like DoubleSpark who knows how to devise a complete SEO strategy for your startup based on product, market, competition and the competitive edge.
+You may not be in a position to do Search Engine Optimization yourself, and the best idea is to get it done by an individual expert or an agency, like DoubleSpark who knows how to devise a complete SEO strategy for your startup based on product, market, competition and the competitive edge.

 Here are some tips for startups to evaluate the SEO expert/company before hiring or else if you’ve signed up with one already, make sure that the person/company responsible for optimizing the website is your right choice.

 1- They Deliver More than Just the Keywords:

 Web search is getting more sophisticated day by day.
-User intent is more important than ranking the keyword on first page.
+User intent is more important than ranking the keyword on the first page.
 So, a good SEO expert is one who will identify the following for you:

 - What are customers looking for when they arrive at your site?

 - What is current user behavior, i.e. how much time they spend, how many pages they open etc.?

-- How can you improve the on-site elements to engage the user more on site?
+- How can you improve the on-site elements to engage the user more on the site?

 Summing it up, a good SEO expert should deliver you a concept map along with a keyword list and content for the same.

 2- They are Technical:

 One of the major mistakes that most of the startups commit while hiring an SEO expert is going after someone who offers tons of backlinks.
 SEO is 80% on-site improvement and 20% blacklining effort.
 There are so many technical items that 90% of link builders are not well aware of, i.e. page load speed, responsiveness, content, sitemaps, internal linking structure, and so on.

 So, ideally, you should get someone onboard who has strong technical knowledge and hand on experience.